Health and Safety Awareness

 Course Overview

-The attitude surfaces in delivery with striking regularity.
-Staff who see health and safety as a tick-box exercise.
-Teams that do not follow processes because they feel like red tape.
-Individuals who have never understood that the rules they find inconvenient exist because someone, somewhere, was seriously hurt without them.
-And organisations that discover during an incident investigation, a near miss review, or an HSE inspection that the culture they assumed was in place was not there at all.
+Health and safety is one of the most consistently misunderstood areas of working life.
+Not because it is complicated.
+Because somewhere along the way, it stopped being about protecting people and started feeling like paperwork.
+The attitude surfaces in delivery with striking regularity: staff who see it as a tick-box exercise, teams who do not follow processes because they feel like red tape, individuals who have never understood that the rules they find inconvenient exist because someone, somewhere, was seriously hurt without them.
+And organisations who discover during an incident investigation, a near miss review, or an HSE inspection that the culture they assumed was in place was not there at all.

+This course changes how staff think about health and safety, not just what they know about it.
+It gives every member of a team a clear and practical understanding of why health and safety matters, what their legal responsibilities are, and what good practice looks like in their actual working environment.
 The course reflects the Health and Safety at Work etc. Act 1974, the Management of Health and Safety at Work Regulations 1999, the Workplace (Health, Safety and Welfare) Regulations 1992, and RIDDOR 2013, alongside current guidance from the Health and Safety Executive.

 Course Details